example42/Example42-tutorials/slides/essentials/05_Modules.md

           build        Build a module release package.
-          changes      Show modified files of an installed module. generate     Generate boilerplate for a new module. install      Install a module from the Puppet Forge or a release archive. list         List installed modules
+          changes      Show modified files of an installed module. generate     Generate boilerplate for a new module. install      Install a module from the Puppet Forge or an archive. list         List installed modules
           search       Search the Puppet Forge for a module. uninstall    Uninstall a puppet module.